Charges dropped, alleged garage loiterer gets banned from downtown

 Joyner agreed, dropping both misdemeanor counts and ordering Watts released.

 But then the judge called Watts back to the courtroom when the officer asked Joyner to ban Watts from downtown Columbus on weekends.
-The investigator said downtown bar patrons have complained that Watts is a nuisance who harasses and intimidates them, particularly women.
+The investigator said downtown bar patrons have complained Watts harasses them.

 Joyner ordered Watts to stay away from downtown Columbus on Thursday, Friday and Saturday nights.